 - Affordable Flat Rates and Payments: Our office defends against aggressive driving charges at very reasonable and affordable flat price.
 You’ll know the total price up front and find comfort knowing that your rights and options are protected.
-We offer affordable payment plans.
+We are an Arizona criminal defense attorney with affordable payment plans.

 - Former Traffic Prosecutor: Mr. Tobin is a former criminal traffic prosecutor and specifically handled aggressive driving cases.